Goal

 Subdivision into 4

 So far we have talked about locating beats and half way between beats.
-There is a standard subdivision for splitting the beat into fourths.
+There is also a standard subdivision for splitting the beat into fourths.

-To divide a beat into 4ths we use the following: 1 e + a, pronounced sounds like “One EE and Uh”
+To divide a beat into 4ths we use the following: 1 e + a, pronounced it sounds like “One EE and Uh”

 So if we wanted the 4 16th note of beat 1 we would say “the a of beat 4”.
 This is the red note below.

 Here the red note is on the “e of 2” and the purple note is on the “a of 3”.
+(If you're using dark mode the colors are blue and green respectively.)

-Here are some more counting exercises for you to try.
+Instructions: Try labeling the rhythm under the notes.
 The first several focus on just 16th notes, then the rest are mixed.

 Subdivision A useful technique